FDA have lifted clinical hold on phase 1 trial of AMX0114

 Researchers from the University of Aberdeen have found a new drug target that has the potential to protect neurons normally damaged in MND.
 For the first time, a drug that mimics the activity of vitamin A within the body, called Ellorarxine, has been shown to protect neurons from harmful effects typically seen in the disease.
 The drug works by interacting with “Retinoic acid receptors” key proteins involved in activating the vitamin A pathway within the body.

 Although these findings are promising, the research is still in early stages and the drug used in this research hasn’t yet been tested in people to see if it is safe.
-There are plans to test this drug in people through clinical trials in the near future.
+The company has stated that there are plans to test this drug in people through clinical trials in the future.
 You can read more here.

 Researchers identify potential blood test for MND diagnosis